jeffreyquan/tuesday-client/README.md

 * Create custom groups for tasks
 * Add and delete tasks
 * Select status, priority, due date and owner of each task
-* Invite members to join the project
+* Invite members to join a project
 * Switch between various project dashboards

 ## Learnings